Rookout/deployment-examples/java-aws-lambda/README.md

 	build.dependsOn buildZip
 	```

-    - Using AWS CLI: Create a new Lambda function and update it as follows:
+    - Using **AWS CLI**: Create a new Lambda function and update it as follows:
         ```bash
         aws lambda create-function \
                     --region <REGION> \